Is Gold a Good Investment in 2026? Risks & Returns Explained

 1. Hawkish Federal Reserve Surprise and Rising Real Yields

-2. Demand Destruction at Elevated Prices
+2. Physical Demand Fatigue at Elevated Prices Above $5,000

-3. Investor Positioning and Overcrowding Risk
+3. Short-Term Positioning and Momentum Risk

 Gold Price Prediction for 2026: How High or Low Can Gold Prices Go?